OlavHN/attention-over-attention/README.md

 To test accuracy: `python model.py --training=False --name=my_model --epochs=1 --dropout_keep_prob=1`

+Note that the tfrecords and model files are stored with [git lfs](https://git-lfs.github.com/)

+Raw data for use with `reader.py` to produce .tfrecords files was downloaded from [http://cs.nyu.edu/~kcho/DMQA/]

 Interesting parts
 - Masked softmax implementation
 - Example of batched sparse tensors with correct mask handling